thereisnotime/xxToolbelt/README.md

 ## Description

 The xxToolbelt is a simple yet powerful system for creating aliases, scripts, and tools in various programming and scripting languages.
 It aims to provide a cleaner and more efficient alternative to the traditional giant rc files that many of us rely on.
 This tool allows you to manage your custom commands and scripts effortlessly, making your development workflow more streamlined and organized.
+Remember when you had to write this small script that does X and then you forgot about it?
+With the xxToolbelt, you can easily manage and share your scripts with others.

 Some of the key features of the xxToolbelt include:

-- No reloading of the shell required when adding or modifying scripts (after the initial setup).
+- **No reloading of the shell** required when adding or modifying scripts (after the initial setup).
-- Support for multiple programming and scripting languages (not limited to bash).
+- **Support for multiple programming and scripting languages** (not limited to bash).
-- Easy to extend and customize.
+- **Easy to extend** and customize.
-- Mechanism to share snippets with others.
+- Mechanism to **share snippets** with others.
-- Adaptability to different shells (bash, zsh, fish, etc.).
+- Adaptability to **different shells** (bash, zsh, fish, etc.).
+- **Centralized requirements** for all your tools/scripts (e.g., Python requirements.txt).

 ## Table of Contents